 Much of what the Strutt's built in Belper can still be seen today, including:

-The gardens include shrubberies, flowerbeds, water features and a central bandstand.
-There is also a children's play area is, which has been inspired by the history of Belper and the cotton mill industry of the world heritage site.
+There is now also a children's play area is, which has been inspired by the history of Belper and the cotton mill industry of the world heritage site.
 Rowing boats can be hired during the summer months to take a trip along nearly three miles of the river and there are concerts, outdoor theatre performances and other special events in the grounds throughout the year.
 There's a pay and display car park and public toilets on site.

 To find out more about the ongoing history of the River Gardens and upcoming events please visit the Friends of Belper River Gardens.